-Not only does your air conditioner make you comfortable, it’s also vital to your health when we’re here in the extreme temperatures of summer.
-Unfortunately, when the cool air stops blowing or your air conditioner won’t start up at all, you’re don’t have time to call around for several days.
+Not only does your air conditioner help you to stay comfortable, it’s also vital to your health when we’re here in the extreme temperatures of summer.
+For that reason, when the cool air stops blowing or your air conditioner won’t turn on at all, you’re don’t have time to shop around for a few days.

-When your AC dies in the extreme temperatures of the summer, you don’t always have time to shop around for competing quotes or research average costs.
-Not knowing how much repairs can cost when the air conditioning service technician shows up can be intimidating, so we’re here with a few price ranges on some common services so you won’t be caught off guard when Pardee Service Experts shows up to get you up and running again.
+When your air conditioning goes out in the extreme temperatures of the summer, you may not have time to shop around for different quotes or research what you can expect to pay.
+Not knowing how much repairs can cost when the AC service technician arrives can be intimidating, so we’re here to provide some price ranges on some common services so you won’t be shocked when Pardee Service Experts shows up to get you up and running again.

 - Refrigerant Leak Detection & Repair: $150 - $500

 - AC Circuit Board Replacement: $450 - $1300